Niota station

 The Niota Depot is a historic railroad depot in Niota in the U.S. state of Tennessee.
-Built in 1853, it is the oldest remaining pre–Civil War railroad depot in the state.
-It now serves as the Niota city hall.
+Built in 1853 by the East Tennessee and Georgia Railroad Company, it is the oldest remaining pre–Civil War railroad depot in the state.
+On its construction it bore the original name of the town, as Mouse Creek Station.
+It was briefly used as a makeshift fort by Unionist artillery companies tasked with guarding the railway.
+In 1894, it was acquired by the Southern Railway Company, which used it continuously until 1972, whereupon it was acquired by the City of Niota.
+It now serves as the Niota city hall, and an events venue.